 The model aircraft approaches in straight and level flight on a line parallel with the Judges' line.
 After passing the judges' position a smooth climbing turn is commenced away from the judges.
-At the apex of the turn, the model should track 90° to the entry track and the bank angle should be at least 60° for a non-aerobatic model and at least 90° for an aerobatic model.
+At the apex of the turn, the model should track 90° to the entry track and the bank angle should be appropriate to the capability of the prototype, but usually no more than 60° for a non-aerobatic model and at least 60° for an aerobatic model.
 The height gain should be appropriate to the capability of the prototype.
 The model then continues on a mirror image of the entry flight path and recovers to straight and level flight at the same height but on the opposite heading to the entry and on a line displaced away from the judges.